2KTTeam/IMS/README.md

 - Node.js and npm (Node Package Manager) installed on your machine.
 - MongoDB installed and running.
-- API credentials (if required) for any additional services used by the IMS API, such as email or SMS providers.
+- API credentials: check the
+-

 ### Installation